Post-competition: The 3rd Season: Building Your Body Year ‘Round

 Right after a show, usually our “muscle- to –fat” ratio is high, meaning that our metabolically active tissue (muscle) is high and that our pounds of fat are low.
 The body is typically tired, possibly over-trained and often under-fed.
 It is easy to over-eat, after a show, because we have been deprived of calories, carbs and our favorite foods, especially if we had to lose a lot of fat in a short period of time.
 Emotionally, it is hard to resist the “treats” but, if you do, you can make incredible gains.

-A few concepts have to be put in place to make good muscle gains without gaining unnecessary amounts of body fat.
+To focus on Post-competition training for bodybuilders, here are a few concepts have to be put in place to make good muscle gains without gaining unnecessary amounts of body fat.

 - If your hours of cardio were high, you must gradually “back off” on the time you spend on these activities.
 Too often, athletes stop 100%, which results in a drastic change in caloric expenditure.
 If you were doing cardio, daily, back off to 4-5 times a week, then less and eventually, none.